UNDERSTANDING THE JARGON OF B2B LEAD GENERATION

 Importance of B2B lead generation

 Gone are the days when the marketing expenses of companies are spent on a number of ads with no definite assurance of a return as more B2B marketers recognized the value of lead generation.
 The trend is to target businesses who are likely to make bigger purchases and offer a higher rate of return for a company’s efforts.
-Additionally, marketers are becoming smarter and more efficient by using lead generation, or filtering the market for only potential customers, in order to focus their efforts on people and companies that are highly likely to fill the company’s coffers.
+Additionally, marketers are becoming smarter and more efficient by using lead generation or filtering the market for only potential customers, in order to focus their efforts on people and companies that are highly likely to fill the company’s coffers.

 Difficulty of Navigating the Field

 Although the idea sounds appealing, lead generation and marketing, is difficult.
 The use of the internet makes information available to everyone at such a quick pace.
 The attention span of people are shorter, and most would just move on the next website or app without giving out information that you can turn into leads.
 Creative ways and effective calls to action are needed to succeed in lead generation.
 The task is made even more difficult with the use of highly-technical words when dealing with other businesses or other marketing counterparts.
-Here are some basic B2B lead generation jargon that you should know.
+Here is some basic B2B lead generation jargon that you should know.